Shlok1375/causal-inference-portfolio/README.md

 jupyter>=1.0
 ```

 All dependencies are standard Python data science packages.
-The T-Learner uplift model is implemented from scratch using scikit-learn's GradientBoostingClassifier — no specialized causal inference libraries required.
+The T-Learner uplift model is implemented from scratch using scikit-learn's GradientBoostingClassifier, no specialized causal inference libraries required.

 ---

 ## Limitations

-1. PSM corrects only for observed confounders — unmeasured confounding may remain
+1. PSM corrects only for observed confounders, unmeasured confounding may remain
 2. DiD relies on the parallel trends assumption, which cannot be directly tested
 3. Uplift model estimates are directional signals until validated via RCT
-4. Results based on a synthetic sample — re-run on the full Criteo dataset for production use
+4. Results based on a synthetic sample, re-run on the full Criteo dataset for production use

 ---

 *Part of my product data science portfolio.
-See [shlokasheth.netlify.app](https://shlokasheth.netlify.app) for more.*
+See [shlokasheth.netlify.app](https://shloksh.netlify.app) for more.*